baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 ```

 In the previous example, there are two bindings under the `SERVICE_BINDING_ROOT`
 directory.
-The `account-database` and `transaction-event-system` are the names
+The `account-database` and `transaction-event-stream` are the names
 of the bindings.
 Files within each bindings directory has a special file named
 `type`, and you can rely on the value of that file to identify the type of the
 binding projected into that directory.
 In certain directories, you can also see